Chaguanas: Transport

 Chaguanas is an important transportation hub.
 Buses, taxis and maxi-taxis connect Chaguanas with Port of Spain, San Fernando, Curepe and Couva, and smaller settlements around central Trinidad.

 Given the town's origin as a village and its generally unplanned rapid growth into the country's largest town (by population), Chaguanas is continuously plagued by traffic problems despite numerous attempts of alternative traffic management schemes.
 This traffic congestion is now considered as a threat to future growth of the Borough.

 Sports

 The main sporting venue in Chaguanas is the Central Regional Indoor Sport Arena Hall at Saith Park.
 Smaller recreation grounds (e.g. Woodforde Lodge, Avinash Samaroo ground) and cricket pitches (Pierre Road) are scattered throughout the borough, but no larger sporting venues are located within the town.
 The town leverages the infrastructure from other towns such as Couva's Ato Boldon Stadium or Sevilla golf course, also located in Couva.

 Utilities

 Electric generation is handled by Powergen, while electrical distribution is handled by the Trinidad and Tobago Electricity Commission (T&TEC).
 Chaguanas does not contain its own power generation facilities.

 Water and sewerage are under the purview of the Water and Sewerage Authority of Trinidad and Tobago (WASA).

-The town is served by all major telecommunication (including cable, satellite) companies, e.g. TSTT, Flow, DirectTV, Digicel+ and Greendot.
+The town is served by all major telecommunication (including cable, satellite) companies, e.g. TSTT, Flow, DirecTV, Digicel+ and Greendot.